-- Follow all the above points yourself and ensure you are taking best care of yourself.
-Also ensure your family members observe hygiene.
+- Follow all the above points yourself and ensure you are taking the best care of yourself.
+Also, ensure your family members observe hygiene.

 - Ensure you keep the baby’s things clean, especially toys.
 Toys can catch a lot of dust and germs.